-These photos were captured between January 2018 and October 2019.
+Photos were captured between January 2018 and January 2020.
+Photos were all processed at Full Circle Fine Art Services.
+Photos have not been edited or cropped in any way.
 A longer project description can be found below the gallery.

 Part of the reason I have always loved photography is because it captures a specific moment in time—a split second that is fleeting and ephemeral.
 Perhaps it is my love for theatre that helps to cement this admiration for photography—an art form that harnesses the energy and urgency that exists only within live storytelling to provide a potent, intimate experience.
 It is that energy and that intimacy that I want my photos to capture.